S Pass Singapore (2026): Requirements, Quota & Employer Eligibility Guide

 Request for delivery or collection of the S Pass card.

-If required, schedule an appointment at the MOM Employment Pass Services Centre (EPSC) for biometric registration.
+If required, schedule an appointment at the MOM Services Centre (MOMSC, also referred to as the Employment Pass Services Centre or EPSC) for biometric registration.

 The card will be delivered to the registered address within 4 working days after successful registration.